 Sundays Won’t Be the Same

 For its 12th year, Sunday Streets brings back its 11 fun-filled Sundays, beginning Mar.
 8 in the Mission.
 Main streets throughout the city will be closed to traffic and transformed into car-free community spaces for kids to play, seniors to stroll, organizations to connect and neighbors to meet.

 San Francisco Giants Race Registration Open

-If you aren't able to make it to the Giants Race as it makes its way through Scottsdale on Mar.
-2 and Sacramento on Mar.
-30, you can register now for the Giants Race in San Francisco on Sept.
-8. Join the fun on the San Francisco Giants' home turf for a full day of races, family activities, and a celebration of 10 years of Giant Racing in San Francisco.
+If you weren't able to make it to the Giants Race as it made its way through Scottsdale on Feb.
+29, you still have time to register for the Giants Race in San Francisco on Sept.
+6. Join the fun on the San Francisco Giants' home turf for a full day of races and family activities.